10 Creative Ways to Help Your Children Exercise

 Before your child is even born you can begin to make exercising part of your daily routine.
 Talk to your doctor about when you can begin exercising again after having a baby.

-However, be sure to pick an activity that is age appropriate.
+However, be sure to pick an age-appropriate activity.
 For instance, if your little one is 7 years old, he is not ready to start lifting weights or engaging in marathons.

 3. Limit Screen Time